Background

 Agreena

-I work on the technology behind Europe’s largest arable carbon project, helping measure how greener agricultural practices affect carbon emissions and removals — and turning those measurements into credible carbon credits.
+I work on the technology behind Europeβs largest arable carbon project, assessing how changes in agricultural practices impact carbon emissions and removals.

 Institute of Cancer Research